The Car Man (Bourne): Act One

 The ballet begins with the sound of a car engine revving.
-In the Prologue, Luca, a drifter, arrives in the town of Harmony somewhere in the USA with a rucksack on his back.
+In the Prologue, Luca, a drifter, arrives in the town of Harmony somewhere in the US with a rucksack on his back.
 A billboard reads: "Welcome to...
 Harmony.
 Population 375.
 Drive safely!"

 In Scene One, the sound of tools clashing with metal can be heard as Bruno, Chad, Dirk, Frankie, "Hot" Rod, Marco, Rocco and Vito – mechanics employed by Dino Alfano, owner of Dino's Garage – repair cars in the early evening.
 The mechanics tease and bully Angelo, one of Dino's hired help.
 Dino himself swaggers around, ensuring his men are working hard.
 A siren goes off, marking the end of the work day.
 The mechanics head upstairs to shower and change.

 After work, the mechanics gather at Dino's Diner, also owned by Dino Alfano, where they meet their girlfriends, factory girls Gina, Delores, Mercedes and Monica, to socialize with them and to drink.
 Dino's beautiful wife Lana and her sister Rita work as waitresses at the diner.
 There is a "Man wanted" sign on a lamppost; Lana leans suggestively on the lamppost under the sign.
 Rita has a soft spot for Angelo and tries to get close to him, but he appears shy and avoids her.

 Luca arrives at the diner.
 Although he is a stranger to the people gathered there, his obvious charisma attracts their attention.
 To the familiar tune of the "Habanera" from Bizet's Carmen, Luca antagonizes the men by flirting with their girlfriends and by pushing or slapping them and, in one case, kissing one of the men on the lips.
 He is particularly attracted to Lana.
 Dino appears.
 Luca gestures to the "Man wanted" sign, and Dino invites Luca to his office to discuss the matter.
 During this time, Dino shows his crassness and lack of respect for Lana by pinching her bottom and groping her in public.
 He seems to regard her more as a chattel than as his wife.